 Tips 5: Soil Amendment for Growing Tomatoes in Florida

-At first, do the soil tests using a soil test kit.
-Tomatoes like a little bit acidic soil with a pH level of around 6 to 6.8 in scale.
+First, do the soil tests using a soil test kit.
+Tomatoes are like a little bit of acidic soil with a pH level of around 6 to 6.8 on the scale.
 You can also go to your local agricultural extension center to do the soil test and further instructions.
 (Learn more)

 Tomato performs better in loam or sandy loam soil with a good drainage system.
 Whereas Florida soils are sandy.
 It means the soil has no water retention capacity and doesn’t contain any nutrients for plants.

-To develop this sandy soil for tomatoes you can add coco coir, peat moss or leaf mold to increase the water holding capacity.
-Besides you can also mulch your tomatoes to hold the soil moisture last longer.
+To develop this sandy soil for tomatoes, you can add coco coir, peat moss, or leaf mold to increase the water-holding capacity.
+Besides, you can also mulch your tomatoes to hold the soil moisture and last longer.

-Moreover, you can add good quality compost, animal or poultry manure to increase the soil nutrients before planting tomatoes.
+Moreover, you can add good quality compost and animal or poultry manure to increase the soil nutrients before planting tomatoes.

 Tips 6: How to Fertilize Tomatoes in Florida

-Tomatoes need a different portion of nutrients in different stages of plant growth.
-At first, do the soil test to know the present soil condition to provide the necessary nutrients.
+Tomatoes need different portions of nutrients in different stages of plant growth.
+First, do the soil test to know the present soil condition to provide the necessary nutrients.

-So, you should fertilize your tomatoes with the perfect ration of N-P-K (Nitrogen, Phosphorous, and Potassium).
-And must need the soil test report to measure the required nutrients for your plants.
+So, you should fertilize your tomatoes with the perfect ratio of N-P-K (Nitrogen, Phosphorous, and Potassium).
+And just need the soil test report to measure the required nutrients for your plants.
 (Learn More)

 Tips 7: How to Water Tomatoes in Florida